demidenko05/beige-docwriter/README.txt

 Beigesoft ™ Document Writer.

 This is base cross-platform document writer.
-Platform-dependent services must be implemented in using this library concrete writer, e.g. Beigesoft ™ PDFWriter.
+Platform-dependent services should be implemented with concrete platform-dependent writer, e.g. Beigesoft ™ PDFWriter.